balashev/spectro/docs/objects.rst

 Composite spectrum
 ------------------

 Composite spectrum (object 8 in Figure) indicate a composite spectrum of QSO or Galaxy one.
 Currently, there are 3 types of the composite spectrum that is shown one after another.
-The spectrum will be displayed taking into account the redshift provided in the redshint panel.
+The spectrum will be displayed taking into account the redshift provided in the redshift panel.
 Interactions:

 * ``CTRL + q``: show/hide composite spectrum.
 There are different types, which are shown consequently.